 From India, Thane

-Is not too much hue and cry is being made of the Covid - 19?
-Yes, it is highly contagious, but, yo my knowledge, not deadly as it is being made out.
-Most of the deaths occur in cases where the affected persons are afflicted by many other health complications.
-Such being the real situation there is no real chance of any death because of Covid during the course of employment.
+Is not too much hue and cry being made of Covid-19?
+Yes, it is highly contagious, but, to my knowledge, not as deadly as it is being made out to be.
+Most deaths occur in cases where the affected persons are afflicted by many other health complications.
+Given the real situation, there is no substantial chance of death due to Covid during the course of employment.

 From India, Kochi